samuelgoh1525/falcon-blockchain/README.md

 - [POST] /nodes/register: Register new list of nodes to current node.
 Required JSON field: 'nodes' <list>.
 - [GET] /nodes/resolve: Compare blockchain with other nodes to get longest chain (consensus scheme).

-## MCMC-FALCON (work in progress)
+## MCMC-FALCON
-Implementing random-walk MCMC sampling based on [Symmetric Metropolis-Klein Algorithm for Lattice Gaussian Sampling](https://arxiv.org/abs/1501.05757) in the post-quantum [FALCON](https://falcon-sign.info/) signature scheme.
-Current Python implementation (located in subfolder /falcon_mcmc) adapted from the [original FALCON Python source code](https://github.com/tprest/falcon.py).
+Utilising MCMC sampling, based on the [Independent Metropolis-Hastings-Klein (IMHK) algorithm and the Symmetric Metropolis-Klein (SMK) Algorithm for Lattice Gaussian Sampling](https://arxiv.org/abs/1501.05757) in the trapdoor sampler of the post-quantum [FALCON](https://falcon-sign.info/) signature scheme.
+Current Python implementation (located in subfolder `/falcon_mcmc`) adapted from the [original FALCON Python source code](https://github.com/tprest/falcon.py).

-Main changes are made to `SecretKey.sample_preimage()` in `SecretKey.sign()`.
+Main changes are made to `SecretKey.sample_preimage()` in `SecretKey.sign()`, and `ffsampling_fft()` for the calculation of the mixing time and acceptance ratio of the MCMC sampling techniques.

 ### Running instructions
 Refer to [FALCON README.md](falcon_mcmc/README.md) for detailed instructions.
 Summary of basic functions listed below: